podondra/gym-rl/post/reinforcement-learning.md

 ### Upper-confidence-bound Action Selection

-\\(\varepsilon\\)-greedy action selection forces exploration through nongreedy actions but without preference for those that are nearly greedy or particularly uncertain.
+\\(\varepsilon\\)-greedy action selection forces exploration through non-greedy actions but without preference for those that are nearly greedy or particularly uncertain.
 *Upper confidence bound* (UCB) selects according to their potential for being optimal taking into account how close their estimate are to being